 If you love shopping and good food, this is something you need to check out.
 Check out this article about these night markets.

 It’s a great place to meet and network with like-minded people.
-If that’s your thing, you might want to consider visiting Chiang Mai.
+If that’s your thing, you might want to consider visiting or living in Chiang Mai.

-Also, it’s a great place for all ages, family, young, middle age and seniors.
-None of that red light district and very safe, well, unless you drive.
+Also, it’s a great place for all ages, family, young, middle age, and seniors.
+None of the Red Light district is very safe, well, unless you drive.

 After living in Chiang Mai for a few months and trying out new things, I was glad I didn’t leave early.
 I really like Chiang Mai and I understand why so many people from other countries live or visit Chiang Mai.
 But the air quality is just something I cannot stand and it’s not going to stop any time soon as more and more people visit the city.
 It’s the only reason why I can’t live there long term.

 Don’t let me discourage you.
 I talked to many expats who came to Chiang Mai 30 some odd years ago and they still come here.
 I also talked to another American who only lives in Chiang Mai every time he comes to Thailand and he’s never been to other parts of Thailand.